Fusobacterium necrophorum: Infection in animals

 This bacterium has been found to be associated with the foot disease thrush in horses.
 Thrush is a common infection that occurs on the hoof of a horse, specifically in the region of the frog.
 F. necrophorum occurs naturally in the animal's environment, especially in wet, muddy, or unsanitary conditions, such as an unclean stall.
 Horses with deep clefts, or narrow or contracted heels are more at-risk to develop thrush.

 F. necrophorum is also a cause for lameness in sheep.
 Its infection is commonly called scald or foot rot.
-It can last for several years on land used by either sheep or cattle, and is found on most land of this type throughout the world.
+This species can persist for several years on land used by either sheep or cattle, and is found on most land of this type throughout the world.
 Due to its survival length in these areas, it is unrealistic to try to remove it.
 Sheep most often get scald due to breakage or weakness of the skin surrounding the hoof.
 This can occur due to strong footbaths, sandy soils, mild frostbite, or prolongened waterlogging of a field, and results in denaturing of the skin between the cleats.

 F. necrophorum is the cause of necrotic laryngitis ("calf diphtheria") and liver abscesses in cattle.

 See also Blain, an archaic disease of uncertain etiology.